ibm-cloud-docs/vpc/vsi_is_create_instance.md

    - The selected image contains an allowed-use expression that is not compatible with the profile.
 In these cases, select an image with an allowed-use expression that is compatible with the wanted profile.
 For more information, see [Adding allowed-use expressions to custom images](/docs/vpc?topic=vpc-custom-image-allowed-use-expressions&interface=ui).

-### Creating an instance by using the API
+### Creating an instance with the API
 {: #create-vsi-api}
 {: api}

 After you retrieved the information that you need, you can run the [`POST /instances`](/apidocs/vpc/latest#create-instance) method to create an instance.

-### Provision an instance from a stock or custom image by using the API
+### Provision an instance from a stock or custom image with the API
 {: #create-instance-stock-custom-image-api}
 {: api}